berkeley-biosense/indra-server/readme.md

 })
 ```

-It adds to this POST request a field `receivedAt` with an ISOString.

-Then it publishes the data to socketIO
+As an added bonus, the data you get back when yuo subscribe will contain a `receivedAt` field indicating when the data got to the server.

 ## Development